w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-People who cannot see the video need description of visual information to understand the content.
+People who cannot see the video need a description of visual information to understand the content.

-Demonstrate approaches for providing description of visual information.
-These include integrating description in the main audio of the video, providing description in the main audio of an alternative video, and including the description in a synchronized audio or text file when supported by the media player.
+Demonstrate approaches for providing a description of visual information.
+These include integrating a description in the main audio of the video, providing a description in the main audio of an alternative video, and including the description in a synchronized audio or text file when supported by the media player.
 For details, see [Description of visual information](https://www.w3.org/WAI/media/av/description/).

 #### Learning Outcomes for Topic

 Students should be able to:

-* define description of visual information as information, including text in the video, for people who cannot see the video to understand the content
+* define a description of visual information as information, including text in the video, for people who cannot see the video to understand the content
-* identify different approaches for providing description, including:
+* identify different approaches for providing a description, including:
-  * integrated description &mdash; authors include description in the main speakers’ scripts
+  * integrated description &mdash; authors include a description in the main speakers’ scripts
-  * alternative video &mdash; authors include description in a separate script and the description is included in the audio track of an alternative video
+  * alternative video &mdash; authors include a description in a separate script and the description is included in the audio track of an alternative video
-  * separate file &mdash; authors include description in a separate script and the description is provided in a timed text file or synched audio file; must be supported by the media player
+  * separate file &mdash; authors include a description in a separate script and the description is provided in a timed text file or synched audio file; must be supported by the media player
-* identify video content that requires description of visual information
+* identify video content that requires a description of visual information

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Define description of visual information as information, including text in the video, for people who cannot see the video to understand the content.
+* Define a description of visual information as information, including text in the video, for people who cannot see the video to understand the content.
 Explain that different regions have different names for description, including audio descriptions, video descriptions, and described videos.
 * Discuss with students how the main speaker(s) can provide the description integrated in their speaking.
 Explain that integrated description works best for most training videos, though not for most stories.
-Emphasize that it is best practice to plan for integrated description early on in the creation process to minimize the need for separate description.
-For details on how to create integrate description, see [Integrated](https://www.w3.org/WAI/media/av/description/#integrated--creating-integrated-description).
+Emphasize that it is best practice to plan for integrated description early on in the creation process to minimize the need for a separate description.
+For details on how to create integrated description, see [Integrated](https://www.w3.org/WAI/media/av/description/#integrated--creating-integrated-description).
 * Demonstrate examples of description provided in an alternative version of the video, where the main audio includes the description.
 Explain that this requires recording and editing abilities.
 For details on how to create descriptions provided in an alternative version of the video, see [Video with space](https://www.w3.org/WAI/media/av/description/#video-with-space--creating-a-separate-described-video---if-descriptions-fit-in-audio-spaces).
 * Show examples of description provided in a text or audio file that syncs with the main audio of the video.
 Explain that this only works when the media player supports that functionality.
 For details on how to create descriptions provided in a text or audio file that syncs with the main audio of the video, see [Text](https://www.w3.org/WAI/media/av/description/#text--creating-description-in-a-text-file) and [Audio Only](https://www.w3.org/WAI/media/av/description/#audio-only--creating-description-in-a-separate-audio-file-only).
 * Show a video that has important visual information needed to understand the content.
 Discuss with students what parts of the video they would describe and what type of information they would include in the description.